To see the different subjects and courses we have available to school leavers visit the School Leavers area.

 Applying is now even easier with our online application process.
 To apply online simply find the course you’re interested in, choose the campus then click on the Apply button to add it to your basket.
 You can then follow the steps to complete your application or return to add another course.
 When you’re happy with your choices and have filled in the necessary information, you can submit the form.
 You’ll receive an email notification and we’ll get in touch to arrange your interview.

 If you prefer to use a paper form, you’ll find one at the back of your School Leavers’ Prospectus, or you can download a copy of the Application Form and print it off.
 Forms are also available from the College or your Careers Teacher.

-Please provide us with an email address that you regularly check, your school’s name and a contact number.
+Please provide us with a personal email address that you regularly check, your school’s name and a contact number.
 It’s important we’re able to get in touch with you to arrange your interview and send you important information.

-Whether you’re applying online or using the paper form, we advise that you submit your application by the end of January.
 If you change your mind and want to apply for another course, there’s no need to fill in an additional application.
-Simply email our Admissions team at firstname.lastname@example.org or call 01278 441368.
+Simply email our Admissions team at email@example.com or call 01823 366612 .

 To view our Further Education Admissions Policy, click here.

 We would encourage you to accept your offer unless you are 100% sure you don’t want to study at BTC.
-By accepting your offer it allows us to plan class sizes and secures you a place for the start of term.
-If you don’t accept your offer until later in the year you may find the course you want to study is full or be cancelled because of low numbers!
+Accepting your offer allows us to plan class sizes and secures you a place for the start of term.
+If you don’t accept your offer until later in the year you may find the course you want to study is full or be cancelled because of low numbers.